-Sixth graders are given many opportunities to be active community members at CCDS.
+Sixth graders are given many opportunities to be leaders and active community members at CCDS.
 Students can sing in the choir during chapel or present chapel readings, participate in plays, and help as Ambassadors before and after school.
 Sixth graders also enjoy working with kindergarten students (kinder buddies) during the year.
 Additional activities are given to the sixth graders throughout the year to allow them to further develop their leadership skills that include designing the school’s yearbook and service learning projects.

 Creating a respectful, positive learning environment is critical to ensure student success.
 Students are encouraged to challenge themselves, learn from their mistakes, and be responsible citizens.
 By the end of the year, sixth graders are ready for the transition from elementary school to middle school.
 We are very proud of our sixth graders at CCDS!